 In 2018 over $300,000 in scholarships were awarded by CEM and the individual engineering and geology departments.
 Many of these scholarships are merit or need based and are awarded to students making satisfactory progress in their degree who maintain a sufficient GPA (typically greater than a 3.0 GPA).
 Most CEM scholarships are only available to students enrolled in at least 12 credit hours per semester, but some are also available to students taking fewer courses.

 UND Scholarships sponsored outside of CEM are also available to students.
 More information on general UND scholarships is available here: http://und.edu/admissions/financial-aid/types-of-aid/undergrad-scholarships.cfm

 Students are also encouraged to apply for External Scholarships awarded from regional companies, industries, and groups.
 These scholarships are listed later on this page and you must follow their instruction in order to apply for them.

 General CEM Scholarships

-Information about General College of Engineering and Mines Scholarships that are available to students are listed below.
-These are scholarships awarded to students by the College instead to students in specific departments.
-You can find more information about department specific Scholarships by looking on the individual CEM department webpages.
+Information about general College of Engineering and Mines Scholarships that are available to students within any department are listed below.
+These are scholarships awarded by CEM to students within any CEM degree.
+You can find more information about department specific Scholarships by looking on the individual department webpages.

 Female Engineering Student Scholarship

-A new scholarship is available for Fall 2017 for incoming freshman and sophomore females enrolled in an engineering discipline at UND.
-The intent of this scholarship is to recruit and retain female engineers with multiple $1000 to $2000 awards available to Incoming Freshman female students.
-This aware repeats for the sophomore year if the recipient maintains a 2.5 college GPA and is making progress towards an engineering degree.
+This scholarship is available for incoming freshman females or a freshman female returning for a second year enrolled in an engineering discipline at UND.
+The intent of this scholarship is to recruit and retain female engineers with multiple $1000 to $2000 awards available to incoming freshman female students.
+This award repeats for the sophomore year if the recipient maintains a 2.5 college GPA and is making progress towards an engineering degree.

 William F. and Inez L. McDonald Endowment Scholarship